Principal $\infty$-Bundles and Smooth String Group Models: Introduction and overview

 In~\cite{BMS:Sm2Grp}, studying symmetries of gerbes, we came across extensions of Lie groups $H$ not by a delooping of the Lie group $\sfU(1)$, but by the delooping of the diffeological group $\sfU(1)^H$ of smooth maps from $H$ to $\sfU(1)$.
 However, if $H$ is simply connected, then the smooth group $\sfU(1)^H$ is homotopy equivalent to $\sfU(1)$.
 Therefore, extensions of $H$ by the delooping $\rmB (\sfU(1)^H)$ potentially have the correct homotopy type to produce smooth string group extensions of $H$.
 Nevertheless, we could not make this rigorous due to the lack of a homotopy-theoretic notion of smooth string group extensions that does not fix the extending group, but only its homotopy type.

 Here, we provide such a general definition of smooth string group extensions, and we prove that the string group models proposed in~\cite{BMS:Sm2Grp} fit within this definition.
 Let $\Mfd$ denote the category of manifolds and smooth maps, and let $\Cart \subset \Mfd$ be the full subcategory on those manifolds that are diffeomorphic to $\RN^n$ for any $n \in \NN_0$.
-As our ambient category of smooth spaces, we choose the $\infty$-category $\bH_\infty \coloneqq \Fun(\Cart^\opp, \bS)$ of presheaves of spaces on $\Cart$.
+We denote the $\infty$-category of spaces by $\bS$.
+As our ambient \textit{$\infty$-category of smooth spaces}, we choose the $\infty$-category $\bH_\infty \coloneqq \Fun(\Cart^\opp, \bS)$ of presheaves of spaces on $\Cart$.
 This provides a very general notion of smooth space: for instance, $\bH_\infty$ contains the categories of manifolds, diffeological spaces, and Lie groupoids.
 We write $\ul{M}$ for the image of a manifold $M$ under the fully faithful inclusion $\Mfd \hookrightarrow \bH_\infty$.

-The $\infty$-category $\bH_\infty$ is even an $\infty$-topos, and there exists an established theory of group objects in $\infty$-topoi~\cite{Lurie:HTT}.
-Moreover, there exists a notion of principal $\infty$-bundles and extensions of group objects in $\infty$-topoi due to~\cite{NSS:oo-bundles}.
+The $\infty$-category $\bH_\infty$ is even an $\infty$-topos.
+There exists an established theory of group objects in $\infty$-topoi~\cite{Lurie:HTT}.
+Moreover, there exists a notion of principal $\infty$-bundles and extensions of group objects in $\infty$-topoi, due to~\cite{NSS:oo-bundles}.
 A large part of this paper is devoted to developing this theory further.
 In particular, we show that group actions in $\infty$-topoi automatically form groupoid objects (Theorem~\ref{st:grp actions are gpd obs}) and that principal $\infty$-bundles essentially consists of an effective epimorphism and a principal group action (Theorem~\ref{st:pfbun characterisation}); this is analogous to the definition of principal bundles of topological spaces as a locally trivial map and a principal group action.
-Then, we provide the following characterisation of extensions of group objects:
+A group object in an $\infty$-topos $\bH$ is a simplicial object $A \in \Fun(\bbDelta^\opp, \bH)$ satisfying certain properties (see Definitions~\ref{def:Gpd objs} and~\ref{def:Grp(H)}).
+We provide the following characterisation of extensions of group objects: